Agility CMS is designed to be flexible, easy-to-use, and empower you to do more, faster!

 It is important to note the decoupled nature of the CMS and your website.

-For example, a typical setup will involve having a local development website environment, a uat/staging website environment as well as a production website environment.
+For example, a typical setup will involve having a local development website deployment, a uat/staging website deployment as well as a production website deployment.
 This allows you to develop locally, and test and review code updates in uat/staging prior to deploying your code to production.

 When connecting your website to Agility CMS, you need to determine if you will pull the latest content (preview) or published content only (live).